 This engagement also featured Liza’s first stage appearance, at age 10, dancing while Judy sang “Swanee.”
-Some silent color film was shot by a fan from the audience, some of which has been seen is a few documentaries.
+Some silent color film was shot by a fan from the audience, some of which have been seen in a few documentaries.

 The reviews were great, of course.
-Some clippings are shown in the slideshow above.
+Some clippings are shown here.
 Also featured are photos of the Duke and Duchess of Windsor (one shows the Duchess chatting with a reporter) and Joe DiMaggio with his then-girlfriend, Lee Merriweather, arriving at The Palace.

 Below is a photo of Judy with columnist Earl Wilson, who interviewed her after the show.
 Next to that is the column as it was printed.